 Membership in ARF increased from 73 charter members in 1986 to 140 members in 1996.
-In 2003 the membership totaled 95.
-During the first 10 years since inception, there were 21 deceased members, including 14 charter members.
-By 2003, 35 charter members were deceased.
-Each year written invitations to join ARF are extended to all who are eligible (see bylaws) to join.
+In 2003 the membership had dwindled to 95.
+By 2011, membership was steady at 130.
+Currently (2016), membership is around 152 (the dip is due to more stringent dues accounting by ARF).
+Each year written invitations to join ARF are extended to all who are eligible (see the first menu item) to join.

 ARF's website is hosted and maintained by Mississippi State University Libraries.
-In 2011, membership remains steady at 130 members.
+The ARF Webmaster is responsible for the content of the website.

 |Menu item one explains to prospective members what the qualifications are for ARF membership, and defines dues and contact information needed to become an ARF member.|